Live Books@Baker Zoom event: TUESDAY, June 15, 2021; 3:30 – 4:30 p.m. ET

 During this online event, the authors will discuss ways managers can enable women to reach their leadership potential through inclusive and equitable development and engagement.
 And they’ll share how organizations can move the needle on hiring, compensating, and promoting women equally, with the ultimate goal of shattering the glass ceiling.

-Hosted by Books@Baker, this live Zoom event is free and open to the Harvard Business School community.
+Hosted by Books@Baker, this live Zoom event was free and open to the Harvard Business School community.

 Wednesday, March 24, 2021